Stepan Bandera: Hero of Ukraine award

 On 22 January 2010, on the Day of Unity of Ukraine, the then-president of Ukraine Viktor Yushchenko awarded to Bandera the title of Hero of Ukraine (posthumously) for "defending national ideas and battling for an independent Ukrainian state".
 Interfax-Ukraine reported that a grandson of Bandera, also named Stepan, accepted the award that day from the Ukrainian President during the state ceremony to commemorate the Day of Unity of Ukraine at the National Opera House of Ukraine.

 Ukraine's "intellectuals with nationalist leanings" supported the designation, but liberals disapproved it.
 For them, Bandera "was too controversial", and was not uniting people but dividing them.
 They were opposing Bandera's radical nationalism and OUN's leadership's xenophobia and antisemitism.
 The designation let the pro-Russian politicians "to claim that the Orange camp had pro-Nazi sympathies".
 The move alienated the Polish allies, who are the main supporters of Ukraine joining the EU.

 The European Parliament condemned the award, as did Russia, Poland, and Jewish politicians and organizations, such as the Simon Wiesenthal Center.
 On 25 February 2010, the European Parliament expressed hope the decision would be reconsidered.
-On 14 May 2010, the Russian Foreign Ministry said "the event is so odious that it could no doubt cause a negative reaction in the first place in Ukraine.
-Already it is known a position on this issue of a number of Ukrainian politicians, who believe that solutions of this kind do not contribute to the consolidation of Ukrainian public opinion."
 On the other hand, the decree was applauded by Ukrainian nationalists in western Ukraine.